Ghost001-byte/Ghost/README.md

-# Codex
+# Ghost
-💎 hello I am a fan of minecraft and I like programming in java
+💎 hello I am a fan of minecraft and I like programming in Python

 💼 Known programming languages:
 Python